ComputationalGenomics/SVAnnotator/README.md

 # SVAnnotator
 SVannotator was developed to alleviate the cumbersome annotation process of structural variants (SV).
-It uses outputs from SV callers to transform SV events into a human-interpretable format such as “exon skipping.”
+It uses outputs from SV callers to transform SV events into a human-interpretable format such as exon skipping, tandem duplication, and disruption as well as fusion.

 ## Prerequisite